wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 TruffleHog is open-source code.

-GuardRails has proprietary code but produces reports and provide login security, which is important to keep knowledge of internal vulnerabilities isolated to only those who need to know.
+<a target="_blank" href="https://www.guardrails.io/">GuardRails.io</a> (<a target="_blank" href="https://twitter.com/guardrailsio">@guardrailsio</a>) on <a target="_blank" href="https://github.com/marketplace/guardrails">GitHub's Marketplace</a> uses proprietary code.
+It produces reports and provides login security, which are  important to keep knowledge of internal vulnerabilities isolated to only those who need to know.
+Its free plan scans only PRs and retains data for a day.
+It claims use of machine learning to automatically identifies the programming languages and frameworks for each file and the appropriate security tools. <a target="_blank" href="https://docs.guardrails.io/docs/en/introduction.html">Documentation</a>. <a target="_blank" href="https://www.youtube.com/watch?v=9UJ-t0jQ4mA&time=5m16s">VIDEO: "The Future of DevSecOps"</a> by CEO Stefan Streichsbier.
-<a target="_blank" href="https://github.com/marketplace/guardrails">On GitHub's Marketplace</a>.

 <hr />